DevExpress/devextreme-demos/JSDemos/Demos/Slider/Overview/Angular/description.md

 You can also specify the [value](/Documentation/ApiReference/UI_Components/dxSlider/Configuration/#value) property to change the initial value.

-You can see the resulting Slider in the **Default mode** section of this demo.
+The **Default mode** section shows a Slider with such a basic setup.

 ## Customize Slider Appearance

+### Max and min labels

 The Slider can display labels for the [min](/Documentation/ApiReference/UI_Components/dxSlider/Configuration/#min) and [max](/Documentation/ApiReference/UI_Components/dxSlider/Configuration/#max) values.
 To configure the labels, use the [label](/Documentation/ApiReference/UI_Components/dxSlider/Configuration/label/) object.
-In this object, enable the [visible](/Documentation/ApiReference/UI_Components/dxSlider/Configuration/label/#visible) property to display the labels.
-You can also specify the [position](/Documentation/ApiReference/UI_Components/dxSlider/Configuration/label/#position) and [format](/Documentation/ApiReference/UI_Components/dxSlider/Configuration/label/#format) properties.
+In this object, specify the [visible](/Documentation/ApiReference/UI_Components/dxSlider/Configuration/label/#visible), [position](/Documentation/ApiReference/UI_Components/dxSlider/Configuration/label/#position), and [format](/Documentation/ApiReference/UI_Components/dxSlider/Configuration/label/#format) properties.

+### Handle tooltip

-The Slider can also display a tooltip for a handle.
-To display a tooltip, you need to configure the [tooltip](/Documentation/ApiReference/UI_Components/dxSlider/Configuration/tooltip/) object:
+To display a handle tooltip, you need to configure the [tooltip](/Documentation/ApiReference/UI_Components/dxSlider/Configuration/tooltip/) object:

 - Set the [enabled](/Documentation/ApiReference/UI_Components/dxSlider/Configuration/tooltip/#enabled) property to `true` to display a tooltip.

-- Specify the tooltip [position](/Documentation/ApiReference/UI_Components/dxSlider/Configuration/tooltip/#position), over or under a Slider.
+- Specify the tooltip [position](/Documentation/ApiReference/UI_Components/dxSlider/Configuration/tooltip/#position): over or under the Slider.

 - Specify the [format](/Documentation/ApiReference/UI_Components/dxSlider/Configuration/tooltip/#format) property.

 - Assign *'onHover'* or *'always'* to the [showMode](/Documentation/ApiReference/UI_Components/dxSlider/Configuration/tooltip/#showMode) property to change how the component shows a tooltip.

+### No range highlight

+Use the [showRange](/Documentation/ApiReference/UI_Components/dxSlider/Configuration/#showRange) property to specify if the component should highlight the range between [min](/Documentation/ApiReference/UI_Components/dxSlider/Configuration/#min) and [value](/Documentation/ApiReference/UI_Components/dxSlider/Configuration/#value).

+### Discrete step

-Use the [showRange](/Documentation/ApiReference/UI_Components/dxSlider/Configuration/#showRange) property to specify if the selected range should be highlighted.
-You can also use the [step](/Documentation/ApiReference/UI_Components/dxSlider/Configuration/#step) property to specify the value change step for the Slider.
+Use the [step](/Documentation/ApiReference/UI_Components/dxSlider/Configuration/#step) property to specify the value change step for the Slider.

+### Disabled state

 If you want to disable the Slider, set the [disabled](/Documentation/ApiReference/UI_Components/dxSlider/Configuration/#disabled) property to `true`.

 ## Handle the Value Change Event

-To handle value changes, use two-way binding to bind the [value](/Documentation/ApiReference/UI_Components/dxNumberBox/Configuration/#value) property of the [NumberBox](/Documentation/ApiReference/UI_Components/dxNumberBox/) component to the [value](/Documentation/ApiReference/UI_Components/dxSlider/Configuration/#value) property of the RangeSlider.
+To handle value changes, use two-way binding for the [value](/Documentation/ApiReference/UI_Components/dxSlider/Configuration/#value) property.
+In this demo, two sliders are bound to a [NumberBox](/Documentation/ApiReference/UI_Components/dxNumberBox/) component.

-The [callValueChange](/Documentation/ApiReference/UI_Components/dxSlider/Configuration/#callValueChange) property allows you to choose when to change the Slider value and supports the `onMoving` and `onMovingComplete` modes.
+The [callValueChange](/Documentation/ApiReference/UI_Components/dxSlider/Configuration/#callValueChange) property allows you to choose when the Slider changes its value.
+Available modes include `onMoving` and `onMovingComplete`.
 You can see the property's effect in the **Process Value Changes** section.
-The first Slider changes its value every time a user slides the handle.
-The second Slider changes its value only when the handle is released.
+The first Slider changes its value while a user slides the handle.
+The second Slider changes its value only after the user releases the handle.